 The next step in our design process takes place at the factory where our design team uses Autodesk Inventor to create accurate 3D models of any proposed concept designs or modifications to existing equipment.
 At this stage of the design process, we are not afraid to challenge our customers’ ideas, suggesting a different approach to the problem that may include modular sections so that budgets can be reduced, and storage and transportation challenges overcome.
 These 3D models can be situated alongside the model of the plane, helicopter or train to ensure the solution provides the necessary access, fits correctly and respects any specific functionality e.g. sliding fingers or extending handrails.
 The customer would also receive a 2D engineering drawing showing the proposed platform or solution fitting around the area in need of access.
 If need be, we can apply parametric modelling to modify dimensions.

 Developing 3D models is a critical feature of our design process as they help avoid the products having to be modified once built and before they are installed.
 They also enable in-situ designs to be sent to the customer for further review and comment.
 The modular designs also enable sections or components to be modified to accommodate any future working requirements.

 The last stage in our design process is to review a project and apply any lessons learned from it so that our products continue to improve.

-We have been designing and manufacturing access stands, platforms and docking systems for more than 25 years; products that enable engineers to safely service and overhaul planes, helicopters, trains and large vehicles, ensuring difficult, out-of-reach places can be accessed easily and safely from a stable platform.
+We have been designing and manufacturing access stands, fixed and mobile platforms, ground support equipment and aircraft docking solutions for more than 25 years; products that enable engineers to safely service and overhaul planes, helicopters, trains and large vehicles, ensuring difficult, out-of-reach places can be accessed easily and safely from a stable platform.
 We pride ourselves in developing products that come from fresh, clever ideas; designs that have flair – designed by engineers, for engineers.